lucasdsfranco/masters_research/README.md

 # masters_research
-masters research tests data

-- data from the 20 scenarios used in the masters research
+data from the 20 scenarios used in the masters research

 - scenarios 1-5: simple convex polygon
 - scenarios 6-10: simple concave polygon